 Forbidden City & Dongcheng Central

-This neighborhood contains Tian’anmen Square and the Forbidden City, Chinas largest and best preserved collection of ancient buildings.
+This neighborhood contains Tian’anmen Square and the Forbidden City.
+Not only is it Chinas largest and best preserved collection of ancient buildings but it’s one of China’s most famous sights.
 Check out the National Museum of China or stroll through Workers Cultural Palace or Jingshan Park.
 A highlight on this Beijing travel guide.

 Drum Tower is & Dongcheng North